 Physical therapy helps by restoring the normal motion of your joints, improving the strength of supporting muscles, and improving the way you walk, run, bend and move.
 Our treatments are tailored to your specific needs to help you recover quickly and have a more permanent outcome.
 We also teach you ways to prevent future joint injury, and what you can do on your own with the correct therapeutic exercises.

-If you are experiencing arthritic symptoms and you are looking to find long-lasting relief, make an appointment with our dedicated physical therapists at Washington Physical Therapy and Rehabilitation today.
+If you are experiencing arthritic symptoms and you are looking to find long-lasting relief, make an appointment with our dedicated physical therapists at Washington Physical Therapy today.

 Do your joints feel stiff, achy, or painful, especially when you wake up in the morning?
 If so, you may be experiencing the effects of arthritis.
 This is one of the most common symptoms of arthritis, but it is common to also expereince accompanying symptoms.
 Other sensations you may experience with arthritis include pain in the affected region, which may spread to surrounding body parts; persistent stiffness; inflammation; muscle spasms, joint creaking, clicking, or popping sounds; increased pain with certain activities, such as work or exercise; decreased range of motion in the affected area, abnormalities in gait, such as limping; swelling; weakness; and a warm sensation in the affected joint.